Capabilities · Retail Tech Consulting

 Embedded Delivery

-For problems where the work doesn't fit a package, either because the scope is still being shaped, or because no program exists yet.
-A senior consultant plus delivery team, on a monthly retainer, working inside your business.
-Composition is designed per engagement; engagements renew by outcome, not by fixed scope.
+For problems where the scope is still being shaped, or when the objective falls outside of our packaged service programs, we deploy a senior consultant and delivery team working inside your business.
+The team composition is designed per engagement; engagements renew by outcome, not by fixed scope.

 05 · FAQ